Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: An Efficient Method for Computing Gravitational Memory

-\subsection{Tensor Memory Equation}
+\subsection{Tensor memory equation}

-With a well defined general form of an asymptotic energy-momentum tensor of high-frequency gravitational waves, we are ready to come back to the memory equation identified in Sec.~\ref{sSec:Isaacson} and discuss its general solution in the context of locally Lorentz breaking theories of gravity.
-As mentioned, we will however focus on the so called tensor memory and leave a discussion of potential contributions to other types of memory for future work.
+With a well defined general form of an asymptotic energy-momentum tensor of high-frequency gravitational waves, we are ready to come back to the memory equation identified in Sec.~\ref{sSec:Isaacson} and discuss its general solution in the context of locally Lorentz-breaking theories of gravity.
+As mentioned, we will however focus on the so-called tensor memory and leave a discussion of potential contributions to other types of memory for future work.